datu925/electric-machines/backend/README.md

 | tonnageMax 	|  	| HVAC 	| Maximum tonnage that an HVAC can make change in air in an hour. 	|

 ## Recommend Hosting
-The source code of the backend-API and its associated data are both resided in GitHub.
-The service itself is deployed onto the Vercel directly.
+Both the source code and its associated data are resided in GitHub.
+The backend API itself is deployed onto the Vercel.

-Appliance data are stored as json files as there is not a significant amount of data.
-When data storage with the filesystem become the bottleneck of backend service, an alternative solution is to create a Postgres database with tables maps to each of the appliances the (schema)[schema] provided and deploy the database onto
+Appliance data are stored as json files as there is no significant amount of data.
+If this approach of data storage becomes the bottleneck of the service, an alternative approach is to create a Postgres database with new tables that maps directly to each of the appliances [schema](schema) and deployed said database onto cloud provider such as vercel or Heroku.
+The cost of doing such will be around $50 dollar per month max.

 ## Application Deployment
 The backend API service is deployed onto the Vercel platform.
-Refer to the [official documentation](https://vercel.com/) regarding account creation and project management.
+Refer to [vercel documentation](https://vercel.com/) regarding account creation and project management.
 To deploy the current branch onto vercel for testing and development purposes, run `vercel`.
 Once the result is satisfactory, deploy to the production environment by running `vercel --prod`

 ## Authentication and Authorization
 Due to no inclusion of sensitive or personal data, authentication and authorization are not required, therefore they were not implemented at this stage in time.
 Rewiring America can add an API key authentication layer on top of this backend service with relative ease if necessary.